JohnMurray/johnmurray_io_old/blogs/in-the-works/_FnordMetrics-and-C#.md

 ![FnordMetric Dashboard][8]

 Yay, now that you have fnord running, you just need to pump in some data.
+But fist, we need to stop and understand what all of this means.
+Let's take a look at the first actual line of code:

+<pre><code class="ruby">FnordMetric.namespace :my_first_fnord do</code></pre>

+Crack
-Crack open that C# project and add a library reference (via NuGet) to [Sider] [7].
+open that C# project and add a library reference (via NuGet) to [Sider] [7].

 ![Install Sider in Visual Studio via NuGet][9]